 Each year, UTA offers several study abroad programs led by UTA faculty in a variety of disciplines and locations.
-The majority of these programs are 3-6 weeks in length offered during the summer, though wintersession and spring break programs can also be arranged.
+The majority of these programs are 3-6 weeks in length, and are offered during the summer, though winter term and mid-semester programs may be offered.
 Faculty-led programs are the most popular study abroad options among UTA students, comprising of roughly 70% of all study abroad participants each year.

 Developing a new faculty-led program can be a lengthy process, so the earlier you start planning the better.
 To help facilitate the process, review the Program Development Timeline to get a better understanding of all the steps involved in developing a successful program abroad.